Honda NSR500V: Racing history

 Initially Honda ran two fully works-supported bikes in 1996 as part of the established Repsol squad, the bikes being ridden by Tadayuki Okada and Shinichi Itoh.
 The machine made an immediate impact with Okada securing pole position for its maiden race in 1996, in Malaysia.
 Okada was to bring the new bike home in the Top 5 on six occasions, its best finish being a 2nd at the final race in Australia.
-When the Grand Prix season had finished, Honda also entered the V2 in the MFJ Grand Prix Superbike Race which pitted most of the top Grand Prix teams against each other in a one-off race at Sugo.
+When the Grand Prix season had finished, Honda also entered the V2 in the MFJ Grand Prix Superbike Race which pitted most of the top Grand Prix teams against each other in a one-off race at Sportsland SUGO.
 Okada won the event on the V2, ahead of the established V4s from Honda, Suzuki and Yamaha.

 Honda continued to develop the V2 over the winter of 1996 and again entered the V2 as a works machine in 1997, this time piloted by Takuma Aoki.
 The bike proved competitive scoring seven Top 5 placings, its best being 2nd in Australia.
-The V2 was also sold to private teams, among them the newly formed Gresini Racing Team with rider Alex Barros who got onto the podium at Donington and finished the season 9th (ahead of six factory V4 bikes).
+The V2 was also sold to private teams, among them the newly formed Gresini Racing with rider Alex Barros who got onto the podium at Donington and finished the season 9th (ahead of six factory V4 bikes).

 Over the course of 1998 and 1999, Sete Gibernau, who replaced the injured Takuma Aoki rode the official V2 and reached the podium on two more occasions.
 More private teams had also purchased V2 machines and by 2000, the machine had become a realistic option for privateers to compete in the category, with the bikes being consistently able to finish in the points.
 In 2000 Jurgen van den Goorbergh won Best Privateer, with Haruchika Aoki winning the same award the following year – both on board NSR500Vs.
+In its final evolution, the 2001-spec NSR500V featured an updated crankcase set as well as more robust transmission.

 The introduction of rules allowing four-stroke machines to enter the class in 2002 effectively put an end to the competitiveness of the two-stroke V2 as even the two-stroke V4 machines quickly became obsolete.

-Only 22 NSR500v motorcycles were produced by Honda Racing Corporation.
-There were 20 NSR500v motorcycles produced from 1996 to 2000.
-The NSR500v engine suffered from a fragile transmission.
-For the 2001 season Honda Racing Corporation updated the engine with a new crankcase set and transmission.
-In 2001 Honda Racing Corporation produced 2 NSR500v motorcycles which were raced by the Shell Advance Team.
-Several 2001 updated engines were sold to other NSR500v teams.

-Unlike the NSR500V4s which were merely leased out to teams, the V2s were sold to teams, many of whom later sold them outside the Grand Prix arena.
-Some were campaigned in National races while many ended up in private motorcycle collections.
+Twenty-two NSR500V motorcycles were produced by Honda Racing Corporation in total.
+Unlike the V4 NSR500s which were merely leased out to teams, the V2s were sold to teams, many of whom later sold them outside the Grand Prix arena.
+Some were campaigned in national-level races while many ended up in private motorcycle collections.